jcorbin/alphahack/report.md

 - StoredLog: reported elapsed times are wrong; fixing this will probably pull down the report-re-run mused about for hurdle report debugging
+  - elapsed time is sum of session elapsed
+  - ...session elapsed is its last `T` value
+  - ...as tracked by `LogParser.log_time.t2`
 - hurdle: report wasn't right out of #1373 -- was missing first few rounds

 - square: finish questioning work